NGC 6946: Supernovae

 During 2009, a bright star within NGC 6946 flared up over several months to become over one million times as bright as the Sun.
 Shortly thereafter it faded rapidly.
 Observations with the Hubble Space Telescope suggest that the star did not survive, although there remains some infrared emission from its position.
 This is thought to come from debris falling onto a black hole that formed when the star died.
 This potential black hole-forming star is designated N6946-BH1.
 The progenitor is believed to have been a yellow hypergiant star.

-In May 2017, supernova SN 2017eaw was detected in the northwest region of the galaxy, and light curves obtained over the next 600 days showed that it was a Type II-P. The progenitor was determined to have been a red supergiant, with a mass of around 15.

-More supernovae have been seen in NGC 6946 than in any other galaxy.
+As of 2017, more supernovae had been seen in NGC 6946 than in any other galaxy, a record that has since been surpassed by NGC 3690.